istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6.x/upgrade-notes/index.md

 ---

 When you upgrade from Istio 1.5.x to Istio 1.6.x, you need to consider the changes on this page.
-These notes detail the instances, which purposefully break backwards compatibility with Istio 1.5.x.
+These notes detail the changes which purposefully break backwards compatibility with Istio 1.5.x.
-The notes also mention instances, which preserve backwards compatibility while introducing new behavior.
+The notes also mention changes which preserve backwards compatibility while introducing new behavior.
-Instances are only included if the new behavior would be unexpected to a user of Istio 1.5.x.
+Changes are only included if the new behavior would be unexpected to a user of Istio 1.5.x.

-Currently, Istio doesn't skip-level upgrades.
-If you are using Istio 1.4, upgrade to Istio 1.5 first, and then upgrade to Istio 1.6.
+Currently, Istio doesn't support skip-level upgrades.
+If you are using Istio 1.4, you must upgrade to Istio 1.5 first, and then upgrade to Istio 1.6.
 If you upgrade from versions earlier than Istio 1.4, you should first disable Galley's configuration validation.
 Disable the validation with the following commands:

 ## Readiness port number change for Gateways